sumit6675/Chargebee-Clone/README.md

 ## Tech Stack

+- HTML
-- React JS
+- CSS
 - JavaScript
-- Chakra UI
-- Redux JS
-- Axios

 ## Other Tools and Libraries

-- NPM
-- React Icons
-- React Swiper Slider
 - Netlify
 - Git

 ## Contributing

-We welcome contributions to the Anthropologie Clone website.
+We welcome contributions to the Chargebee Clone website.
 If you have an idea for a new feature or have found a bug, please open an issue in the repository.